basemprince/pogo-pvp-assistant/README.md

 * Implement CV/ML (YOLO) to detect Pokémon and actual move-sets from in-game animations
 * Keep track of actual energy each Pokémon has during battle
 * <del> Auto update json files from PvPoke
+* <del> Add a count down from 60 seconds when the opponent switches Pokémon to know when they are no longer locked in

 # Installation